naderio/rerpc/README.md

 `reRPC` is an opinionated take on RPC system intended for usage from frontal apps with dedicated client library, HTTP request or Socket.IO.

+`reRPC` enable you to define an async Node.js function and to call it remotely as if you never left the server.

 ## Status

 Active development.